 Battersea Power Station restoration

-The £750m ($1.25bn) Battersea Power Station restoration or Phase II will create 254 apartments within and above the power station.
-The apartments are sub-divided into the Switch House East, the Switch House West and the Boiler House Square, depending on the location.
+The £750m ($1.25bn) restoration of Battersea Power Station, or Phase II, created 254 apartments within and above the iconic structure.
+The residences are categorised into Switch House East, Switch House West, and Boiler House Square based on their location and encircle a 1.5-acre open rooftop garden.
+The first residents moved in during May 2021.

-Phase II will further create 18 acres of new public space, a six-acre public park, office space for 5,000 people, up to 200 shops and restaurants, and leisure and recreation facilities.
-An auditorium with a capacity of 2,000 people will be located on level two of the building.
+Phase II introduced 19 acres of new public space, including a six-acre park, office space for 5,000 people, 250 shops and restaurants, and various leisure and recreational amenities.
+An auditorium with a capacity for 2,000 people is situated on the second level of the building.

 Phase III of Battersea Power Station redevelopment project

-Besides The Electric Boulevard, the design for Phase III incorporates the construction of about 1,300 apartments on either side of the boulevard, a 160-room hotel, 350,000 square feet of retail and restaurant space, and leisure space.
+Besides The Electric Boulevard, the design for Phase III incorporates the construction of more than 1,300 apartments on either side of the boulevard, a 160-room hotel, 350,000ft² of retail and restaurant space, and leisure space.
 The third phase is proposed to be developed in three smaller phases, namely Phases 3a, 3b and 3c.

-The buildings to the east of the boulevard were designed by Gehry Partners, while the building to the west of the boulevard, including 103 affordable homes, hotel and retail areas, were designed by Foster + Partners.
+The buildings to the east of the boulevard were designed by Gehry Partners while the buildings to the west of the boulevard, including 103 affordable homes, a hotel and retail areas, were designed by Foster + Partners.
 The latest project site designs prepared by Foster + Partners, Gehry Partners and WilkinsonEyre were unveiled in June 2019.

 A syndicated loan, amounting to £790.2m ($1.32bn), was provided by a group of international banks including CIMB (bookrunner and joint mandated lead arranger), OCBC, Standard Chartered and Maybank (joint mandated lead arrangers) in November 2013.